 SurveyLang brings together five of the world’s leading organisations in language assessment (Cambridge ESOL, CIEP, Goethe-Institute, Instituto Cervantes, Universidad de Salamanca, and CVCL Università per Stranieri di Perugia) to develop and deliver the Language Test instruments for the European Survey on Language Competences.

-As well as drawing on these organisations’ considerable experience, SurveyLang has implemented innovative processes for collaborative language test development to meet the complex demands of this fast-paced and large scale pan-European survey.
-This exciting area of work is coordinated by Martin Robinson at Cambridge ESOL
+As well as drawing on these organisations’ considerable experience, SurveyLang implemented innovative processes for collaborative language test development to meet the complex demands of this fast-paced and large scale pan-European survey.
+Martin Robinson at Cambridge ESOL coordinates this exciting area of work.

 SurveyLang’s approach to test development reflects the long and continuing interaction between SurveyLang partners and the Council of Europe Languages Policy Division on the initiatives which developed the CEFR.
 This history of collaboration is an important dimension of our claim to a uniquely detailed comprehension of the CEFR levels and a practical understanding of how to relate to them in assessment.